Common Name(s): Pink Ivory, Red Ivorywood

-Endgrain: Diffuse-porous; small pores in no specific arrangement; commonly in radial multiples of 2-4; gum/heartwood deposits common; growth rings may be distinct due to increased pore frequency in earlywood; rays visible without lens; parenchyma rare or absent.
+Endgrain: Diffuse-porous; medium pores in no specific arrangement, nuymerous; commonly in radial multiples of 2-4; gum/heartwood deposits common, though not easily seen with lens; growth rings may be distinct due to increased pore frequency in earlywood; narrow to medium rays visible without lens; parenchyma not visible with lens.

 Rot Resistance: Rated as durable to very durable regarding decay resistance, Pink Ivory is said to have excellent weathering characteristics: though it is seldom used in applications where this would be an issue.

 Workability: Pink Ivory has a pronounced blunting effect on cutting edges, and it’s fairly difficult to work in board form.
 Tearout can occur on figured or quartersawn sections during planing.
 Pink Ivory is much more common in applications involving carving or turning, and it turns and finishes well.

 Odor: Pink Ivory has a distinct and somewhat unpleasant odor when being worked.